SophM/What-Happened/README.md

 ---

-### Code snippet showing the "Article" model using the "mongoose" node package
+### Code snippet showing how to create the "Article" model using the "mongoose" node package

 ![Code snippet showing the "Article" model]()